Ubiquity, Dependency, Complexity

 We depend on complex systems daily for food, water, energy, communications, transportation, health care, banking, and more.
 The ubiquity of these systems belies their complexity, and from the outside it’s easy to forget how much effort goes into maintaining and securing them.

 Behind the scenes it’s another story.
 The challenge of anticipating system vulnerabilities, envisaging unintended consequences, and building and sustaining resilience is constant, and most system owners and operators know better than to let down their guard.
 Still, complexity can be difficult to untangle, and traditional, linear ways of thinking are usually insufficient.
 That’s where we come in.

-After several years of teaching the Becoming Odysseus red teaming course to industry and government clients, we’ve retired the name to highlight the expanded content in our new course: Requisite Thinking.
+After several years of teaching the Becoming Odysseus red teaming course to industry and government clients, we’ve retired the name to highlight the expanded content in our new proactive risk avoidance course.

 What the Course Is:

 Most complex systems of interest today involve not just technology but also people, processes, and highly variable situational interfaces and dynamics.
 Many assessment approaches and methods address technology, fewer address people and processes, and fewer still address the risks associated with the full system.
 We’ve designed the proactive risk avoidance course to help managers and staff better understand how these complex socio-technical systems work, how they function, how they fail, and how we can better protect them.
 It’s part systems thinking, part systems engineering, part risk assessment, and part red teaming.

 It’s not a course on pentesting or offensive security, although we believe it provides important context for both offensive and defensive security.

 The course includes five primary modules: